 12 – Shandur-Hundrup National Park

 Situated between Chitral and Gilgit, the Shandur Pass is a plateau that is elevated to a height of almost 4100 meters.
 The area of Shandur can be accessed between late April and early November.
-Travelling there is only possible via jeep, and a 168-kilometer drive from Chitral.
+Traveling there is only possible via jeep, and it’s a 168-kilometer drive from Chitral.

 It is the highest polo ground in the world.
 Tourists can visit to have amazing food, witness amazing polo matches, and enjoy the warm hospitality of the Pakistani people.